OhYash/KnowledgeDay/_posts/2020-11-29-bostons-robots.md

 The robotic cheetah, unlike the real one probably can run for longer and listen to humans' orders <sup><sub>(for now)</sub></sup>.
 While Boston Dynamics' Cheetah with it's 28.3 mph sprint speed is nowhere as fast as a wild cheetah (60 - 75 mph), it has out-paced the fastest human for sure.

-This video of BD's Cheetah running on a treadmill should be of interest.
+This video of Cheetah running on a treadmill should be of interest.
 [![Boston Dynamics' Cheetah](https://i.gifer.com/F3du.gif)](https://www.youtube.com/watch?v=chPanW0QWhA)

 ## Atlas